Power Take Off: All You Need to Know

 Selecting the Right PTO

-PTO choice is critical to provide sufficient power to the auxiliary equipment without severely limiting the main function of the prime mover.
-Selection of a power take-off requires specific information relating to the application and the power needs of the secondary or driven component.
+PTO choice is critical to providing sufficient power to the equipment without severely limiting the main function of the prime mover.
+Selection of a power take-off requires specific information relating to the application and the power needs of the secondary or driven component(s).

 Here is a quick list of considerations for PTO selection